History of penicillin: In the field

+Although he intended that penicillin be used to treat the seriously wounded, there were large numbers of bacterial sexually transmitted infection cases, against which penicillin was particularly effective, and from a military point of view being able to cure gonorrhea in 48 hours was a breakthrough.
+The supply situation improved, and 20 million units per day were made available for Allied invasion of Italy in September.
 During the campaign in Western Europe in 1944–1945, penicillin was widely used both to treat infected wounds and as a prophylactic to prevent wounds from becoming infected.
 Gas gangrene had killed 150 out of every 1,000 casualties in the First World War, but the instance of this disease now disappeared almost completely.
 Open fractures now had a recovery rate of better than 94 per cent, and recovery from burns of one-fifth of the body or less was 100 per cent.